gutujir/airbnb-clone-project/README.md

 ### 🔹 Admin Panel (Optional Advanced Feature)

 An administrative dashboard for managing users, properties, and bookings.
 Useful for overseeing system activity and performing moderation or data correction.

+## 🔒 API Security

+Securing our backend APIs is essential to ensure the integrity, privacy, and trustworthiness of the Airbnb Clone platform.
+Below are the key security measures and their purposes:

+### 🔐 Authentication

+We will implement secure authentication mechanisms using JWT (JSON Web Tokens) or OAuth 2.0 to verify user identity.
+This ensures that only legitimate users can access their accounts and interact with the system.

+**Why it's crucial**: Prevents unauthorized access to user accounts and protects sensitive data such as email, personal information, and preferences.

+### 🛂 Authorization

+Role-based access control (RBAC) will be enforced to ensure users can only access resources and actions permitted for their roles (e.g., host, guest, admin).

+**Why it's crucial**: Protects system functionality by restricting access to sensitive operations, such as deleting properties or modifying bookings.

+### 🚦 Rate Limiting

+API rate limiting will be applied to prevent abuse and DDoS (Distributed Denial of Service) attacks.
+Users will have a defined number of requests allowed per minute/hour.

+**Why it's crucial**: Preserves backend performance, protects against brute force attacks, and ensures fair usage for all users.

+### 🔒 HTTPS & Data Encryption

+All API communication will be secured with HTTPS, and sensitive data (like passwords and payment info) will be encrypted using secure hashing algorithms and tokenization techniques.

+**Why it's crucial**: Prevents man-in-the-middle attacks, eavesdropping, and data leaks.

+### 📊 Input Validation & Error Handling

+Strict validation of API inputs will be implemented to prevent common exploits like SQL injection, XSS (Cross-site scripting), and other injection attacks.
+Clear but secure error messages will be returned.

+**Why it's crucial**: Ensures data integrity and system stability, while preventing attackers from exploiting vulnerabilities.

+These security layers work together to protect the application, user data, and payment transactions, making the platform resilient to threats and maintaining user trust.